Anu-Devop/Anu-CyberAnalyst/README.md

 <br/><a href="https://github.com/">Cybersecurity Professional</a> : <a href="https://www.linkedin.com/in/anu-famurewa/">LinkedIn</a>,<a href="https://www.youtube.com/c/joshmadakor">YouTuber</a></h1>

 ## Objectives
 I'm a soon-to-be graduate from westwern governor's university with profund interest in technology and a dedication to solving complex problems.
-My journey in computer science has led me to develop a passion for IT security, and I'm now eager to transition into this field specifically aiming to become an IT security specialist with up-to-date skills as a cybersecurity Tier 1 Analyst.
+My journey in network and security has led me to develop a passion for IT security, and I'm now eager to transition into this field specifically aiming to become an IT security specialist with up-to-date skills as a cybersecurity Tier 1 Analyst.

 <h2>👨‍💻 Certifications:</h2>
 [cert1]:https://www.credly.com/badges/20fd9751-1b14-4b18-8953-79303efccf49/linked_in_profile